Policies

 All requests for disclosure of such records shall be presented to the Library Board.
 The Board will evaluate the requests and, where it deems appropriate, may engage Counsel to resist disclosure of such records until ordered to make disclosure by a court of competent jurisdiction.

-Cooperation with Other Libraries
+Cooperation with other libraries

-Resource sharing among libraries includes interlibrary loan of books and other materials, cooperative programming and participation in automated networks.
+Resource sharing among libraries includes interlibrary loan of books and other materials, cooperative programming, and participation in automated networks.
 By working with other libraries, it is possible to practice cost-effective services.

 The Board of Directors and the Library Director will work with other libraries where they will strengthen the services and the resources of the library and help meet the needs of the community more effectively.

 B2.
-Collection Development
+Collection Development and Maintenance Policy

 Collection Materials